Tuesday, October 15, 2024

 Neither the City land-banking all the vacants nor complete reliance o private investment will solve the vacancy problem.
 Nor will large and stubborn investment in the vast areas of highest need (as the Enterprise Foundation tried) nor trickle investment as performed by many non-profits and community development corporations alone will work.

 The most successful undertakings seem to come from initiatives that Sean Closkey has spearheaded, first with Telesis and now with ReBuild Metro in Barclay and Johnston Square.
-His approach can be summarized as being limited in scale, intensely local, relentlessly systematic, adjacent to strength and equitably with the community.
-The ReBuild organization described the approach in a 2023 report.
+His comprehensive and neighborhood based approach can be summarized as being limited in scale, intensely local, relentlessly systematic, adjacent to strength, and equitably with the community.
+The ReBuild organization described the approach in detail in a 2023 report.

 In summary: If the city can manage to get those new TIFs off the ground, if the State maintains its support funding, if the taxes on vacant properties succeed, and if the funds are used wisely, systematically and not in a scattershot manner, there could still be a chance to eventually revive the vast areas of disinvestment in West, Northwest and East Baltimore.